redfieldchristabel/laravel-dockerize/README.md

 # Laravel-Optimized PHP Images 🎉

 Welcome to the **Laravel-Optimized PHP Images** repository! 🚀 These pre-built PHP container images, hosted on the GitHub Container Registry (GHCR), are crafted to supercharge your Laravel development.
-Pre-loaded with Laravel 11’s essential PHP extensions and running as a non-root `laravel` user by default, they offer a secure, fast, and simple way to kickstart your projects.
+Pre-loaded with Laravel 11’s essential [PHP extensions](#pre-installed-php-extensions-) and running as a [non-root `laravel` user](#non-root-laravel-user-by-default-) by default, they offer a secure, fast, and simple way to kickstart your projects.
+In [production](#production-deployment-), the codebase is copied into the image for blazing-fast performance and isolation.
 Get your Laravel apps up and running in no time! 😄

 ## Why Choose These Images? 🌟

 Say goodbye to the hassle of manual PHP extension installs that slow down your `Dockerfile` or `docker-compose.yml`.
 Our images are tailored for Laravel developers, delivering:

-- **Top-Notch Security** 🔒: Run as the non-root `laravel` user by default, minimizing risks in development and production.
+- **Top-Notch Security** 🔒: Run as the [non-root `laravel` user](#non-root-laravel-user-by-default-) by default, minimizing risks in development and [production](#production-deployment-).
-- **Lightning-Fast Setup** ⚡: Spin up local environments or CI/CD pipelines with pre-installed extensions.
+- **Lightning-Fast Setup** ⚡: Spin up local environments or CI/CD pipelines with [pre-installed extensions](#pre-installed-php-extensions-).
 - **Streamlined Workflows** 🛠️: Skip repetitive setup to focus on coding, not configuring.
 - **Laravel-Friendly Defaults** 🐘: Optimized for Laravel 11, with support for Filament projects.
 - **Filament-Ready Images** 🎨: Jumpstart Filament projects with dedicated images (see [Filament-Optimized Images](#filament-optimized-images-)).

 Need extras like `imagick` or `pgsql`?
-[Our customization guides](#customizing-the-images-) make it a breeze! 🛠️
+Our [customization guides](#customizing-the-images-) make it a breeze! 🛠️

 ## Image Features ✨

 ### Non-Root `laravel` User by Default 🔒

 Security is our priority!
 All images run as the non-root `laravel` user out of the box, following Docker and Laravel best practices.
-This reduces the attack surface, making your apps safer in both development and production.
+This reduces the attack surface, making your apps safer in both development and [production](#production-deployment-).
 No root privileges needed for everyday tasks, ensuring peace of mind! 😊

 ### Built on Official PHP Images 🐳